-Graduation Requirements - Undergraduate
+Graduation Requirements

 The ultimate responsibility for fulfilling graduation requirements rests with the individual student.
-Students should regularly review their academic information with their advisors to make certain that requirements for degrees are being met.
-Students become candidates for degree conferral upon the filing of a completed "Graduation Application" with the Registrar's Office.
-See Graduation & Honors section for more information including graduation application due dates.
+Undergraduate students should regularly review their academic information with their faculty advisors to make certain that requirements for degrees are being met.
+Students become candidates for degree conferral upon the filing of a completed Graduation Application with the Registrar's Office.
+Students can track their graduation progress using My Progress in Student Planning.
+(See Graduation & Degree Conferral section for more information including graduation application due dates.
+See Honors for more information on Latin Honors criteria).

-- Cumulative GPA: 2.000 or higher is required (minimum).
-Note: some major programs require a higher cumulative GPA.
-See specific program pages for more information. - Total Credits Required: 120 completed credits (minimum) are required for the baccalaureate degree.
-Note: some major programs require more than 120 credits.
-See specific program pages for more information. - Thirty of the last 45 credit hours must be completed in residence (as Sage institutional credits). - General Education: Students must satisfy all General Education requirements
+- Cumulative GPA: 2.000 or higher is required (minimum). \Note: some major programs require a higher cumulative GPA.
+See specific program pages for more information. - Total Credits Required: 120 completed credits (minimum) are required for the baccalaureate degree. \Note: some major programs require more than 120 credits.
+See specific program pages for more information. - Thirty of the last 45 credit hours must be completed in residence (as Sage institutional credits). - General Education: Students must satisfy all General Education requirements. \Note: Second degree bachelor's students are exempt from general education requirements. - Major Requirements: in order to earn a bachelor's degree, students must successfully complete a major program of study. - GPA in Major: 2.200 or higher (minimum) is required for all courses required in major, including required support courses. \Note: some major programs require a higher major GPA.
+See specific program pages for more information. - Students must complete at least one half of the major requirements at Sage (as Sage institutional credits). \Note: for transfer students this may mean taking additional courses in the major department to ensure 1/2 of major is completed at Sage.

-- Major Requirements: in order to earn a bachelor's degree, students must successfully complete a major program of study. - GPA in Major: 2.200 or higher (minimum) is required for all courses required in major, including required support courses.
-Note: some major programs require a higher major GPA.
-See specific program pages for more information. - Students must complete at least one half of the major requirements at Sage (as Sage institutional credits).
-Note: for transfer students this may mean taking additional courses in the major department to ensure 1/2 of major is completed at Sage. - The determination of standards of performance acceptable for continuance in a major is the responsibility of the appropriate academic department and the Dean of the College. - Liberal Arts & Sciences Requirement: in order to earn a bachelor's degree students must successfully complete liberal arts & sciences courses. - Bachelor of Arts degree (BA) must include a minimum of 90 credit hours in the liberal arts and sciences. - Bachelor of Science degree (BS) must include a minimum of 60 credit hours in the liberal arts and sciences. - Bachelor of Business Administration (BBA) must include a minimum of 30 credit hours in the liberal arts and sciences. - Bachelor of Fine Arts degree (BFA) must include a minimum of 30 credit hours in the liberal arts and sciences. - Bachelor of Professional Studies degree (BPS) must include a minimum of 30 credit hours in the liberal arts and sciences.
+- The determination of standards of performance acceptable for continuance in a major is the responsibility of the appropriate academic department and the Dean of the College. - Liberal Arts & Sciences Requirement: in order to earn a bachelor's degree students must successfully complete liberal arts & sciences courses. - Bachelor of Arts degree (BA) must include a minimum of 90 credit hours in the liberal arts and sciences. - Bachelor of Science degree (BS) must include a minimum of 60 credit hours in the liberal arts and sciences. - Bachelor of Business Administration (BBA) must include a minimum of 30 credit hours in the liberal arts and sciences. - Bachelor of Fine Arts degree (BFA) must include a minimum of 30 credit hours in the liberal arts and sciences. - Bachelor of Professional Studies degree (BPS) must include a minimum of 30 credit hours in the liberal arts and sciences.